ahmedhattem11/Excel-Analytics-Dashboard/README.md

 # Project Dashboard

 Welcome to the Project Dashboard repository!
-This dashboard is designed to provide insights and facilitate decision-making for [insert project name or description].
+This dashboard is designed to provide insights and facilitate decision-making for Super Store retail market.

 ## Overview